-The Harlan Institute has partnered with The Constitutional Sources Project (ConSource) to host the inaugural Virtual Supreme Court competition.
+The Harlan Institute and Ashbrook announce the Eighth Annual Virtual Supreme Court Competition.
 This competition offers teams of two high school students the opportunity to research cutting-edge constitutional law, write persuasive appellate briefs, argue against other students through video chats, and try to persuade a panel of esteemed attorneys during oral argument that their side is correct.
-This year the competition focuses on Fisher v.
-University of Texas.
+This year the competition focuses on Torres v.
+Madrid.

 This competition has two stages, which mirror the process by which attorneys litigate cases.

-Members of the third and fourth place teams will each receive a $100 Amazon.com Giftcard.
+Members of the sixteen semifinalist teams will each receive a $25 Amazon.com gift card.